schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ----------

-### <a name="pgsql_materialized_views">How to obtain PostgreSQL materialized views</a>
+### <a name="pgsql_materialized_views">How to obtain Oracle and PostgreSQL materialized views</a>

 PostgreSQL materialized views are a table type called "MATERIALIZED VIEW".
-Use an additional SchemaCrawler command-line option, `-tabletypes=TABLE,VIEW,MATERIALIZED VIEW`
+Use an additional SchemaCrawler command-line option, `"-tabletypes=TABLE,VIEW,MATERIALIZED VIEW"`.
+Notice the double-quotes, since there is a space between
+`MATERIALIZED` and `VIEW`.

 ----------